-- Drinking herbal tea containing fennel, peppermint, and aniseed will quieten colicky babies.
+- Drinking herbal tea containing fennel, peppermint, and aniseed will often quieten colicky babies.
 Herbs may be given directly in diluted doses as has happened for centuries.
 Just make sure the quality and purity of the herbs.
 If in doubt talk with us first.

 - Mother may also take the Probiotics before delivery and most importantly after any prescription of antibiotics for mother or baby.

 There are also some great Homeopathic remedies that can be used for a variety of ailments, however there is no situation to fit all people and conditions.
 Due to the complexity of homeopathy we suggest you contact a local and well regarded homeopath.